Zero Waste and Circularity Data

 We traditionally think about materials that are thrown in the trash as waste and, therefore, they are assigned minimal value.

-The term materials management recognizes that all items have inherent value and are oftentimes created from finite resources (think traditional plastics) and harmful extractive practices.
-Sustainable Materials Management (SMM) challenges us to systematically rethink how we use (or avoid using) and reuse materials more productively throughout their entire lifecycle.
-According to the Ellen MacArthur Foundation, term circularity “entails decoupling economic activity from the consumption of finite resources.”
+The terms "materials management" and "circular economy" recognize that all items have inherent value and are oftentimes created from finite resources (think traditional plastics) and harmful extractive practices.
+Sustainable Materials Management (SMM) and the circular economy challenge us to systematically rethink how we use (or avoid using) and reuse materials more productively throughout their entire lifecycle.
+According to the Ellen MacArthur Foundation, the term circularity “entails decoupling economic activity from the consumption of finite resources.”

 ESF began to dramatically transform the ways that materials are viewed, managed, and